-To be eligible to receive a Bill 7 Award scholarship, individuals must meet ALL of the following four criteria:
+The Bill 7 Award is a scholarship for individuals with demonstrated financial need after accessing available public financial supports.
+To be eligible to receive a Bill 7 Award scholarship, individuals must also meet ALL of the following three criteria:

 You are attending or accepted by a Post-Secondary Educational Institution in the Province of Ontario

 You are pursuing your FIRST post-secondary program of study

 You identify as lesbian, gay, bi-sexual, transgender, two-spirited or queer (LGBTQ)

 2019 - 20 Key Dates

 2019-20 Application Form Available

 Successful Recipients Notified